Sahar Helps Meet Heavy Demand for Computer Training

 Prior to the Taliban takeover, Sahar operated computer centers in several of our schools in urban areas, serving 1,500 girls each year.

 The program’s model transitions oversight and implementation to the school and the Ministry of Education after a period of time, can be expanded within a school and used as a model in all provincial schools, ensuring long-term stability.
-Training Afghan students in this modern technology not only offers them much-needed jobs skills, but enhances their education by encouraging creative thinking and broadening students’ perspectives and worldviews.
+Training Afghan students in this modern technology not only offers them much-needed job skills but enhances their education by encouraging creative thinking and broadening students’ perspectives and worldviews.